How to Do Home Workouts Without Equipment Plus Sample Program

 Strength Training Workouts

 Strength training - often called resistance training - involves exercises that make the muscles work against a weight or force, thereby getting stronger.
 For home workouts without equipment, strength training exercises involve bodyweight exercises and those you can do with ordinary furniture like a chair or bench.
-Some examples of strength training exercises include squats, lunges, push-ups, planks, dips, step-ups, and burpees.
+Some examples of bodyweight strength training exercises include lower body exercises like squats, lunges, and step-ups, and core and upper body exercises like push-ups, planks, dips, pull-ups, and burpees.

 • Boosts mood

-As you can see, there are many benefits of both cardio and strength workouts and doing a combination of both is best for your overall health and wellness.
+As you can see, there are many benefits of both cardio and strength workouts and doing a combination of both for a full-body workout is best for your overall health.
 You may have noticed that some exercises are categorized as cardio and strength training.
-Some exercises have cardio and strength benefits, and as a trainer I recommend these exercises and a combination of strength and cardio for the most effective home workouts without equipment.
+Some exercises have cardio and strength benefits (such as HIIT workouts).
+As a trainer, I recommend these exercises and a combination of strength and cardio for the most effective home workouts without equipment.

 Beginners Home Workout Sample Program - No Equipment